 Snow shoeing can be as off the beaten path and elaborate an activity as taking an evening tour of the Ben and Jerry’s factory in Vermont, or taking a trek through New York City’s Central or Prospect Park during an epic NYC snowstorm.
 This is a great winter activity for people of all ages and fitness levels, and may turn even the most devout cold weather hater into a fan!

 Warm Up in Hot Springs

-OK, we admit it's nice to be warm when it's cold.
-And while Iceland may be at the top of our list for this, it might be a bit of a stretch.
-So if you can't make it to Iceland, take your pick out west in California, Colorado, Washington, Oregon, and Utah, among others, and soothe your winter-fatigued bones and muscles (and soul) with a dip in one of the many natural hot springs.
+OK, we admit it’s nice to be warm when it’s cold.
+And while Iceland may be at the top of our list for an adventure to take, it might be a bit of a stretch.
+So if you can’t make it to Iceland, take your pick out west in California, Colorado, Washington, Oregon, and Utah, among others, and soothe your winter-fatigued bones and muscles (and soul) with a dip in one of the many natural hot springs.

-If you can't make it to the mountains, look for home and office hacks to help you make the most of breaks and time spent indoors.
+If you can’t make it to the mountains or find adventures to take, look for home and office hacks to help you make the most of breaks and time spent indoors.
 A FluidStance deck will keep you moving while you work, and simulate the feel of a snowboard under your feet until the next time you can get away to experience the real thing!